 Publix does this well, using the same color scheme, and choosing square icons that work well with the circular profile picture.
 The designs are cohesive, helping the channel look great.

 Your YouTube profile picture can determine whether or not people click on your channel, and it can immediately affect their first impression of you.
-It’s important to think about the visuals in your video like your YouTube outro or YouTube thumbnail, but don’t rule out how crucial your YouTube icon is.
+It’s important to think about the visuals in your video like your YouTube video format, YouTube outro or YouTube thumbnail, but don’t rule out how crucial your YouTube icon is.

 Make sure that you look credible and established with a strong and properly sized YouTube profile picture.
 This tiny profile picture only has the dimensions 800 x 800 pixels, but it’s a signal of how you want to represent your brand.
 It needs to be taken seriously and considered carefully.